andrey-skl/vk-scrobbler/readme.md

 # Contributing

-1. Install dependencies by `npm install --production`
+1. Install dependencies by typing `npm install`
+2. Run watch by `npm run watch`.
+Now you have `dist` folder with extension prepared for loading
-2. Load extension as unpacked.
+3. Load extension as unpacked from `dist` folder.
-3. Make some changes, reload extension and test it.
+4. Make some changes, reload extension in browser (`chrome://extensions`) and test it manually.
+5. Run tests by `npm test`
 4. Commit to your fork and send pull request

-### To run tests

-1. Install development dependencies by typing `npm install`.
-**Until this point**, you have to prepare build by runing `npm run copy` and then load unpacked extension from `dist` folder.
-Otherwise, Chrome makes a lot of warnings because of .pem certificates in node_modules/*
-2. Run `npm test` to test extension.